sonos-snooze/rasp/README.md

 # rasp
-Raspberry pi code

-test edit
+Code for Raspberry pi to get alarm data from server and possibly sound alarm through Sonos API.